 What you think you want is not what you really want

-What if your current goals are not the best way to give you what you want?
+What if your current goal isn’t the best way to get it?

 ✳️✳️✳️

-To live a fulfilling and meaningful life, it is crucial to understand what you truly want, which often differs from what you think you want.
-If you’re eager to discover what you really want, grab a pen and a piece of paper or open an electronic document, and write down your answer to the following question:
+To shape a life that matches your needs and values, you need to understand what you truly want.
+That’s often different from what you think you want.
+To uncover what you really want, grab a pen and paper or open a document and answer this question:

 🤔 What do I really want?

-Don’t overthink it, just jot down one or more wants that come to mind.
+Don’t overthink it, just note the first things that come to mind.

 ✍️✍️✍️

-🎯 What I really want is… to be a millionaire in five years, get married before I’m thirty, retire when I’m fifty, buy a bigger house next year, travel the world in three years.
+🎯 What I really want is to be a millionaire, get married, retire by fifty, buy a bigger house, or travel the world.

 Goals and real wants